bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     The public portion of a keypair which can be used to verify signatures made with the private portion of the keypair.

     **Not to be confused with:** Private key (data from which the public key is derived), Parent key (a key used to create child keys, not necessarily a public key)

+  r
+    The payment request parameter in a 'bitcoin:' URI.

+  Receipt
+    A cryptographically-verifiable receipt created using parts of a payment request and a confirmed transaction.

   Replace by fee
   RBF